New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Introduction

 \section{Introduction}

-At the time of discovery, supernova (SN) 2006gy was the most luminous SN ever found \citep{ofek06gy, smith07-2006gy}. \sn\ generated a great deal of interest; in addition to being $\sim$100 times more luminous than a typical Type II (hydrogen-rich, core-collapse) SN at peak, it exhibited a long rise time ($\sim$70 day) and slow decline, leading to speculation that it may have been the first observed example of a pair-instability SN (\citealt{ofek06gy, smith07-2006gy}) or a pulsational pair-instability SN \citep{woosley07}.
+At the time of discovery, supernova (SN) 2006gy was the most luminous SN ever found \citep{ofek06gy, smith07-2006gy}. \sn\ generated a great deal of interest; in addition to being $\sim$100 times more luminous than a typical Type II (hydrogen-rich, core-collapse) SN at peak, it exhibited a long rise time ($\sim$70 day) and slow decline, leading to speculation that it may have been the first observed example of a pair-instability SN \citep[PISN;][]{ofek06gy, smith07-2006gy}\footnote{Currently, there is much stronger evidence that SN~2007bi is the first observed example of a PISN \citep{gal-yam07bi}.} or a pulsational pair-instability SN \citep{woosley07}.

-\sn\ was classified as a Type IIn SN (see \citealt{schlegel1990} for a definition of the Type IIn subclass and \citealt{filippenko1997} for a review of its spectral properties) based on the relatively narrow emission features present in the early-time SN spectrum \citep{ofek06gy, smith07-2006gy}.
-Some Type IIn supernovae (SNe~IIn) are known to be overluminous relative to their typical SN~II counterparts, probably due to the collision of fast-moving SN ejecta and a dense, possibly clumpy, circumstellar medium (CSM; \citealt{chugai1994}).
-In a companion paper \citep{smith09-2006gy}, a detailed spectroscopic comparison of \sn\ is made to other SNe~IIn. \sn\ is unique within the SN~IIn subclass, however, because typical interaction models cannot explain its early-time behavior, suggesting the need for alternative models for this particular object \citep{smith07-2006gy,woosley07,nomoto07,smith09-2006gy}.
+\sn\ was classified as a Type IIn SN (see \citealt{schlegel1990} for a definition of the Type IIn subclass and \citealt{filippenko1997} for a review of its spectral properties) based on the relatively narrow emission features present in the early-time SN spectrum.
+Some Type IIn supernovae (SNe~IIn) are known to be overluminous relative to their typical SN~II counterparts: $M_R \approx -15.8$ mag for Type~II-P with a 1$\sigma$ scatter of 1.1 mag \citep{li-ratesLF}, whereas \sn\ reached $M_R \approx -21.7$ mag.
+The enhanced luminosity of some SNe IIn is probably due to the collision of fast-moving SN ejecta with a dense, and possibly clumpy, circumstellar medium (CSM; e.g., \citealt{chugai1994}).
+In a companion paper \citep{smith10-2006gy}, a detailed spectroscopic comparison of \sn\ is made to other SNe~IIn. \sn\ is unique within the SN~IIn subclass, however, because typical interaction models cannot explain its early-time behavior, suggesting the need for alternative models for this particular object \citep{smith07-2006gy,woosley07,nomoto07,smith10-2006gy}.

 Pair-instability SNe \citep{barkat67, rs1967, bond84} are expected to occur in very massive, low-metallicity stars, such as those that may have been present in the metal-free environment of the very early universe (e.g., \citealt{abel2000}).
 The detection of a pair-instability SN in the comparatively local universe, then, could potentially reveal a great deal about the first generation of stars.
 The light curves of pair-instability SNe are expected to exhibit a relatively slow rise, followed by a broad turnover after the peak, and a peak luminosity that is considerably larger than that of typical SNe \citep{scannapieco2005}.
-Qualitatively each of these characteristics matches those observed for \sn.
+Qualitatively, each of these characteristics matches those observed for \sn.